-During your resuscitation, measurements were conducted using RescueDoppler.
-Healthcare providers were not permitted to monitor RescueDoppler's measurements while administering CPR, thus its usage did not affect the medical care you received.
-These measurements did not subject you to any risks, disadvantages, or discomfort.
+During the patient's resuscitation, measurements were conducted using RescueDoppler.
+Healthcare providers were not permitted to monitor RescueDoppler's measurements while administering CPR, thus its usage did not influence the medical care the patient received.
+These measurements did not subject the patient to any risks, disadvantages, or discomfort.